Caytoniales: Description

 The most common and widespread part found fossilized are leaves of Sagenopteris (Fig. 3).
-These are compound leaves consisting of, usually, 4 leaflets arrayed in a palmate manner.
+These are compound leaves consisting of, usually, 4 leaflets (two pairs of two) arrayed in a palmate manner, with the leaflets having a prominent midrib and a generally lanceolate shape.
+The bases of the four leaflets were attached to the apex of a petiole, which at its other end joined a woody stem.
 The individual leaflets are up to 6 cm in length.
 The leaflets have anastomosing veins, like those of some ferns, but lacking orders of venation found in angiosperm leaves.